brave/brave-core/components/brave_ads/core/internal/common/unittest/README.md

 `distant_past` is equivalent to `base::Time()` and `distant_future` is defined as `Tuesday, 19 January 2038 03:14:07` in UTC.

-You can add multiple responses per request, which will be returned in the specified order, i.e.
+You can add one or more responses per request, which will be returned in the given order, then will wrap back to the first response after mocking the last, i.e.

     const URLResponseMap url_responses = {
       "/foo/bar", {